LK-Test-Solutions/OpenTDK/README.md

 * PropertiesDataContainer: Adapts funktionality to access data of properties files with key/value pairs per row, separated by = symbol
 * RSDataContainer: Adapts functionality to acces data from tabular result sets received by SQL requests
 * XMLDataContainer: Adapts funktionality to acces data in XML format<br>
+* JsonDataContainer: Adapts funktionality to acces data in JSON format<br>
+* YamlDataContainer: Adapts funktionality to acces data in YAML format<br>
 Due to the adaption technique, the package can be extended for nearly any tabular or tree format by implementing format specific DataContainers.
 There are nearly no code changes required in case that the data source of a DataContainer object will change.<br>

 ### Sample usage:
-A java application is using a DataContainer to load settings from a `.properties` file at runtime.
+A Java application is using a DataContainer to load settings from a `.properties` file at runtime.
 The `.properties` file includes key/value pairs like `Language=german`.
 Now it is planned to change from the current `.properties` format to a `.xml` format where the same information is stored in tags like `<Language>german</Language>`.
 In case the tag `Language` is unique in the `.xml` file, then no change is required except assign the new file name `AppSettings.xml` to the String variable `settingsFile`.
 The following is a complete code sample for loading the content of a file into a DataContainer and getting a value of a defined field (column or node):<br>
 `String settingsFile = "AppSettings.properties";`<br>
 `DataContainer dc = new DataContainer(settingsFile);`<br>
 `dc.getValue("Language");`<br>